AFCA Supportersclub: Events

-The AFCA Supportersclub have been responsible for several fundraisers for various causes, and organize various events, including indoor/outdoor sporting events, such as the famed Para Smit Tournament.
+The AFCA Supportersclub has been responsible for several fundraisers for various causes, and organizes various events, including indoor/outdoor sporting events, such as the Para Smit Tournament.

-AFCA are also largely responsible for organizing the commute to away matches for the various support groups such as F-side and VAK410, as well nationally as for continental away matches, such as for the UEFA Champions League for example.
+AFCA is also largely responsible for organizing the commute to away matches for the various support groups such as F-side and VAK410, as well nationally as for continental away matches, such as for the UEFA Champions League for example.

 Geef Ajax z'n gezicht terug!

 Geef Ajax z'n gezicht terug!
-(English: Give Ajax his face back!) was a widespread campaign which was launched by the organization during the 2013-14 Eredivisie season, requesting to have the face of Ajax returned to the team crest by reverting to the logo which was in use prior to the current one.
-Posters appeared everywhere in Amsterdam with the catchphrase "Give Ajax his face back", with the campaign even finding its way into prominent Dutch media with significant news coverage, the group were able to collect a vast number of signatures in support of the logo change.
+(English: Give Ajax his face back!) was a widespread campaign which was launched by the organization during the 2013–14 Eredivisie season, requesting to have the face of Ajax returned to the team crest by reverting to the logo which was in use prior to the current one.
+Posters appeared everywhere in Amsterdam with the catchphrase "Give Ajax his face back", with the campaign even finding its way into prominent Dutch media with significant news coverage, the group were able to collect a vast number of signatures in support of the logo change. in 2025 it was announced that the old logo would be returned to the crest from the 2025/2026 season onwards.